Nidhil-stack/GOODASS/README.md

 ### 📝 Configuration Files

+> Note: **since the 0.2 update no file needs to be created or edited manually, although you can always edit them manually or import them if you find it faster**

 The primary configuration file, **`settings.yaml`**, must be located in the application configuration directory.

 | Operating System | Absolute Configuration Path |